About Our Chapter

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

-If you are looking for opportunities to make new connections, be active in your community, and make a difference, the Emerald City Chapter can be right for you.
+If you are looking for opportunities to make new connections, be active in your community, and make a difference, the Emerald City Chapter could be right for you.
 We are currently accepting applications for the Class of 2029 (current 6th graders) and select other classes.
 There will be future informational meetings in Nov-Dec.
 Dates and place to be determined.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: